Satellite Chasers: Divergent Adversarial Reinforcement Learning to Engage Intelligent Adversaries on Orbit: RELATED WORKS

 \section{RELATED WORKS}

 Although efforts in path planning fall short of solving multi-agent games in space, a range of solutions have been proposed in past works mainly focused on solving zero-sum long range Pursuit-Evasion (PE) games.
 Blasch et. al. proposes a two step orbital maneuver pursuer strategy coupled with a trust-based sensor management policy in order to frame a satellite PE game \cite{Blasch2012-ir}, while Zhang et. al. proposes a dynamic programming approach for computing a Nash Equilibrium \cite{Zhang2024-pm}.
 Others have employed RL in order to develop optimal policies \cite{Jiang2023-wm,Kartal2021-vr}.
 However, the PE games proposed often provide data-rich and fully observable environments where agents' actions directly impact the performance of other agents; a considerably less complex task than two-on-one capture the flag.
 Furthermore, it is common that the general policy for either one or both agents is assumed in order to restrict the optimization problem \cite{Vlahov2018-bn,Zhang2022-nu}, which greatly reduces the ability of solutions to perform in environments where agents act outside of their expected behavior.
+In our approach we explore methods for multi-agent and partially observable engagement where the strategy of the pursuer may not be known.
+This requires a more generalizable policy that is not optimized for specific scenarios due to the unpredictable nature of the adversary.